ContentCal compared to Sprout Social

 At its core, social is Sprout Social’s focus, so other marketing features, such as a content library, campaign planning and overall marketing activity aren’t included.

-On the flip side, ContentCal is affordable and comes with many team features that Sprout doesn’t, so it really all depends on what you truly desire from your content calendar tool.
+On the flip side, ContentCal is affordable and comes with many team features that Sprout doesn’t, including those all-important approval workflows that make so many people love us, so it really all depends on what you truly desire from your content calendar tool.
 It’s definitely suited to small and medium-sized businesses, along with freelancers and agencies.
 There’s also more flexibility with workflows and collaboration, plus many more opportunities with integrated apps using Zapier - all for a purse-friendly price.

 ContentCal doesn’t, however, have some of the bells and whistles that Sprout can offer when it comes to social listening and queuing content, so it’s all about weighing up which features are most important to you.